Fios-Quest/idiomatic-rust-in-simple-steps/src/language-basics/unsafe.md

 We can use the `from_raw_parts` on the `String` type to build a `String` directly from memory, but the entire concept of manually creating a string like this is unsafe.

-Firstly, something else likely manages that heap memory.
+Firstly, something else likely manages that Heap memory.
 If we create a `String` from it, we're going to take joint ownership of the heap data, and when our String goes out of scope, Rust will try to free it.
-How do we prevent a double free when the thing that originally created the data also wants to free it.
+How do we prevent a double free when the thing that originally created the data also wants to free it?

 Secondly, `from_raw_parts` takes a pointer, a length, and a capacity, none of which can be validated at compile time.